ddopson/underscore-cli/README.md

 TBI - as of this version, all commands slurp the entire input stream and parse it before doing any data manipulation.
 This works fine for the vast majority of scenarios, but if you actually had a 30GB JSON file, it would be a bit clunky.
 For set-oriented commands like 'map', a smarter core engine plus a smarter JSON parser could enable stream-oriented processing where data processing occurs continuously as the input is read and streamed to the output without ever needing to store the entire dataset in memory at once.
 This feature requires a custom JSON-parser and some serious fancy, but I'll get to it eventually.
 If you have any performance-sensitive use-cases, post an issue on Github, and I'd be glad to work with you.

+# Reporting Bugs / Requesting Features

+I strongly encourage bug reports and feature requests.
+I'll look at all of them eventually, though if I'm slammed at work or have something happening in my personal life, I might get a little bit behind.
+It is my hobby project after-all, and by all means, you are welcome to submit a pull-request which I'll get to a heck of a lot faster than a feature I have to build myself :)

+When reporting a bug that might be related to a dependency, it's usually helpful to list out which platform you are on.
+Here's my info (as of 2012-11-05):

+    # uname -a
+    Darwin ddopson.local 11.4.2 Darwin Kernel Version 11.4.2: Thu Aug 23 16:25:48 PDT 2012; root:xnu-1699.32.7~1/RELEASE_X86_64 x86_64 i386 MacBookPro10,1 Darwin

+    # node -v
+    v0.8.1

+    # npm -v
+    1.1.35

+    # npm ls
+    underscore-cli@0.2.16 /Users/Dopson/work/other/underscore-cli
+    ├── coffee-script@1.4.0
+    ├─┬ commander@1.0.5
+    │ └── keypress@0.1.0
+    ├── JSONSelect@0.4.0
+    ├─┬ mocha@1.6.0
+    │ ├── commander@0.6.1
+    │ ├── debug@0.7.0
+    │ ├── diff@1.0.2
+    │ ├── growl@1.5.1
+    │ ├─┬ jade@0.26.3
+    │ │ └── mkdirp@0.3.0
+    │ ├── mkdirp@0.3.3
+    │ └── ms@0.3.0
+    ├── msgpack@0.1.7
+    ├── underscore@1.4.2
+    └── underscore.string@2.3.0

 <a name="alternatives" />